Richard Wood (footballer)

-Richard Mark Wood (born 5 July 1985) is an English professional footballer who plays as a defender for EFL Championship club Rotherham United and was briefly their co-caretaker manager alongside Lee Peltier following the departure of Paul Warne to Derby County.
+Richard Mark Wood (born 5 July 1985) is an English retired professional footballer who played as a defender.
+He is currently a first-team coach at Rotherham United.

-Career
+Club career

 Sheffield Wednesday

 Born in Ossett, West Yorkshire, Wood was a Leeds United fan and had a season ticket at Leeds, however Wood came up through the ranks at Sheffield Wednesday and started to support The Owls instead.
 He broke into the senior side at the end of the 2002–03 season and capped his superb performance with a goal on his full debut against Burnley.
 The young Wood made such an impression that he was handed a two-year deal before he completed the second year of his Academy scholarship.

 He formed an impressive partnership with Graham Coughlan in the centre of defence and has put in a series of strong displays.

 Wood staked his claim for a regular spot as he missed just one of the final 28 games as Wednesday clinched promotion to the Championship the previous season.

 He enjoyed a lengthy run in the 2005–06 season before an untimely injury cut short his season, which also deprived him of making an appearance for the Football League Select XI against an Italian Serie B representative side.
 To cap of this tremendous season, he was rewarded by receiving the Rhodes Fairbanks Young player of the year award by fans of the club.

-On 3 March 2007 Wood returned from his injury to make his first start for Wednesday in 11 months in a 3–2 league win against Yorkshire rivals Leeds United at Elland Road.
+On 3 March 2007, Wood returned from his injury to make his first start for Wednesday in 11 months in a 3–2 league win against Yorkshire rivals Leeds United at Elland Road.
 He would go on to start in the rest of Wednesday's 11 games that season and helped them to finish the season with just one loss from 13 games – a run which almost saw the side finish in the Championship play-offs.

 Prior to the 2008–09 season Wood was named joint captain alongside Steve Watson, although shortly after the season began Wood handed in a transfer request.
 The request was declined.

 In the 2009–10 campaign, after a successful start for Wood, scoring two goals in two matches, he declined a new contract with Wednesday, and he was transfer listed on 29 October 2009.